cyb3rko/raspi-speedtester/README.md

 ## Logging

-To log the output of the script we specify an output in the crontab (the `>> /var/log/cron/speedtester.log 2>&1`).
+To log the output of the script we specify an output in the crontab (the `>> /var/log/cron/speedtester.log 2>&1` part).
-Furthermore we first have to create the file and give write permissions:
+Furthermore we have to create the file and give write permissions:

 `cd /var/log`
 `sudo mkdir cron`